dsambrano/good_coding_practices/_posts/series/git/2022-10-10-git-example.md

 So let's say you are making changes to a file and you realize you also need to make a change to other code.
 If the new code is related to the same problem you are tackling, thats ok, but if its focusing on some other thing, stop and `commit` the changes you already made before continuing.
 Of course, there will be cases where you will need to edit lots of files for a single `commit`; that is ok if the changes in each file are all related, but if not make them separate `commit`s.

-## Advanced Topics in Git

-We covered a lot today, thankfully, that is most of the important things you need.
-However, there are a few advanced topics that I do think are useful to know, even though you might not use them a bunch:
-- `.gitignore`: I use this the most on the list.
-This allows you to tell git to ignore specific files.
-This is super useful if you have a file that contains any sensative information (e.g., SECRETE_KEYS, Identifiable Subject data, etc.).
-- `git diff `: a function to specifically see what has changed line by line since the last commit
-- `git add -p`: patch add in case you make a bunch of changes to a file at once, you can selectively only add parts of the updates to the next commit.

-Might not need since there is more to come and this was the warmup.

 ## Recap